 When saving and investing for retirement, make sure you’ve contributed consistently and have an investment plan suitable for your retirement needs.
 Your investments should reflect the amount of risk you’re willing to take for the return you are receiving.
 A financial professional can help you identify needs and uncover risks and opportunities within your financial plan.
 Here's how to choose a financial professional.

 Maximize 401(k) contributions

 If your finances allow, make extra contributions to your 401(k) plan.
-Consider increasing your contribution percentage for next year, too.
-For 2019, the limit for individuals under 50 is $19,000 or $25,000 if you are 50 and older.
+The maximum contribution limits often change annually and are different based on age.
+For 2020, the maximum contribution limit for individuals under 50 is $19,500.
+If you are 50 and older the max amount is $26,000 ($6,500 catch-up contribution + $19,500 standard contribution).
+Consider increasing your contribution percentage every year, too.
 Adding a boost to your contributions may reduce your taxable income and bolster your retirement savings.